The Stronger Sex (1946 film)

-The Stronger Sex (Spanish: El Sexo Fuerte) is a 1946 Mexican comedy film directed by Emilio Gómez Muriel and starring Mapy Cortés, Rafael Baledón and Ángel Garasa.
+The Stronger Sex (Spanish: El Sexo Fuerte) is a 1946 Mexican comedy film directed by Emilio Gómez Muriel and starring Mapy Cortés, Rafael Baledón, Ángel Garasa, Delia Magaña and Emperatriz Carvajal.
+This film marked the film debut of the Aguirre sisters (Elsa Aguirre and Alma Rosa Aguirre).

 It was shot at the Clasa Studios in Mexico City.
 The film's sets were designed by art directors Jorge Fernández and Edward Fitzgerald.

 Synopsis

 Two men are shipwrecked on a remote island ruled entirely by women.
 They discover that men have been reduced to an inferior, slave-like status.
 However, the arrival of the two outsiders soon disrupts the social hierarchy of the island.